 Living free of alcohol addiction is a beautiful thing.
-Although it may seem an impossible feat for some people, with an unwavering commitment and professional treatment you can achieve anything you set your mind to.
-Because of that, we know you can do it and we are here to help you get there.
-Call us today and let’s fight this fight together.
+Although it may seem an impossible feat for some people, with an unwavering commitment and professional treatment, you can achieve anything you set your mind to.
+Because of that, we know you can do it, and we are here to help you get there.
+Call us today, and let’s fight this together.
 Your life is worth it!

 THE THREE STEPPING STONES

-Our individualized Residential Treatment Program offers 3 stepping stones in treatment for addiction recovery.
+Our individualized Residential Treatment Program offers three stepping stones in treatment for addiction recovery.
 If one stone is skipped, the patient is less likely to enjoy restoration and health:

-Physical detoxification and/or stabilization.
+Physical detoxification and stabilization.
 Rest, screening, assessments, and nutrition.
 The psychological component of detoxification requires Gracious Redundancy from staff and firm boundaries from members in the patient’s support system.